-- The City retains the right to cancel the event up to and including the day of the event, or at any time during the event in an emergency or if the applicant does not adhere to this or any other related permit conditions.
+The City retains the right to cancel the event up to and including the day of the event, or at any time during the event in an emergency or if the applicant does not adhere to this or any other related permit conditions.
+In the event the City finds that there are conditions that were not outlined by the applicant in their application, the event may be subject to additional requirements, or subject to closure.
 Organizers must designate a named on-site liaison person with authority to ensure compliance with permit conditions or stop the event if necessary at any time during the event.
 Permits must be picked up prior to your event and must be in possession during your event.
 Hosting your event without a signed permit agreeing to the conditions imposed by the City is the equivalent of having no official permission to host your event on public property.

 ADDITIONAL CONDITIONS AND COMMENTS FROM THE CITY MAY BE REQUIRED AND IF SO WILL BE INCLUDED IN THE APPROVED PERMIT.